 - Friday and Saturday (Shabbat) – Mitzpe Ramon: Pundak Ramon and Ramon Suites

 - Sunday – Arava Valley Kibbutzes: Yahel, Lotan, Ketura, and Elifaz

 - Monday and Post-Ride in Eilat – Isrotel Sports Club and Isrotel Royal Gardens

 On Thursday night, riding groups will be split between multiple towns.
 If in different riding groups, spouses and partners will stay in separate locations but can request a particular roommate for that evening.

 Bikes and Additional Add-Ons

 Participants are encouraged to bring their own bike to Israel, for a more familiar and comfortable ride.
-There is a $110 fee if you bring your own bike which covers the transport and storage.
+There is a fee which covers the transport and storage.